Balanced Diet: What Is It?

 Avoid processed, sugary, or fatty snacks.
 Instead, opt for nutritionally balanced snacks that combine carbohydrates and protein.
 Oatcakes spread with nut butter, rice cakes with hummus, or a handful of mixed nuts and raisins are all good choices.
 A simple fruit smoothie can help maintain your blood sugar levels – try blending quinoa milk with fresh berries, nuts, and seeds for a nutritious skin-toning smoothie snack.

 9. Include Minerals

 Minerals are vital for your health and beauty, they help build and maintain strong bones and teeth, keep your skin healthy, and help your body transform food into the energy it needs to function.
 Key minerals include zinc, Sulphur, manganese, selenium, potassium, iron, sodium, calcium, phosphorus, and copper.
-Grains, nuts, seeds, dairy products, eggs, and cruciferous vegetables (including broccoli, cauliflower, cabbage, and watercress), seaweeds, and microalgae are rich sources of these essential minerals.
+Grains, nuts, seeds, dairy products, eggs, cruciferous vegetables (including broccoli, cauliflower, cabbage, and watercress), seaweeds, and microalgae are rich sources of these essential minerals.

 10. Eat Regularly